kojix2/LibUI/README.md

 gem install libui --pre
 ```

-The libui gem package contains the official release of the libui shared library version 4.1 for Windows, Mac, and Linux.
+The libui gem uses the standard Ruby library [Fiddle](https://github.com/ruby/fiddle) to call C functions.
+And this gem contains the official release of the libui shared library version 4.1 for Windows, Mac, and Linux.
+That means there is no need to install anything other than this gem.

 ## Usage